Frequently Asked Questions

 - Will I know my research project before I accept my placement in the RISE Program?

 You will learn about your professor and his/her research before you accept your placement, but not your specific research project.
-You will meet your professor and other mentors, as well as learn about your project, on July 1, 2013.
+You will meet your professor and other mentors, as well as learn about your project at the RISE orientation on June 30, 2014.

 - What is the cost of the Research Internship in Science & Engineering Program?

-Please see the Tuition, Fees, and Payment page for a detailed description of the cost of attending the RISE Program.
+Please see the Tuition, Aid, and Payment page for a detailed description of the cost of attending the RISE Program.

 - Is there financial aid available?

 Yes, there is financial aid available.
 We base awards on a combination of need and academic merit.
-View our Tuition, Fees, and Payment page to learn how to apply for financial aid.
+View our Tuition, Aid, and Payment page to learn how to apply for financial aid.

 - Do you take students to visit other colleges?

 No, we do not travel as a group to visit area colleges, but you may arrange your own visits within the Boston area during your free time.
-We do offer a college workshop offered with our Office of Admission and a pre-professional medical science workshop with our Pre-Professional Advising office.
+We do offer a college workshop with our Office of Admission.

 - Is there a curfew?